Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 // object.
 Be sure to also set global.user_id with the id of the user record you just created.
 ```

+Do not return the hashed_password or user_id of the user just created.
+These should be removed before you send the response.
+You should return a body with only the name and email.

 #### c.
 Changing Logoff.

-You only need to set `global.user_id` to null, instead of using the memoryStore.
+No change needed!

 #### d.
 Changing the auth Middleware.

-Pretty easy.
-You use global.user_id instead of the memory store.
+No change needed!

 #### e.
 Changing Task Management: POST /tasks (create)

+You will see that the attribute names change a little bit.
+That is because lowercase column names are used in the database.

-You have a controller method for that, but it uses the memory store.
-Here is the equivalent for `pg`.
-This only shows the part you have to change.
+Here is how it's done with `pg`.
+The code below only shows the part you have to change.
 Joi validation and the res.json() part are the same:

 ```javascript
 // you do your Joi validation, and you have a validated task object.
 Then: